 Among the most common techniques are:

-- Seismology: Recording earthquakes allows the detection of tectonic movements and magma displacement.
+- Seismology: The recording of earthquakes allows detection of tectonic movements and magma displacement.
 Networks of seismometers are deployed on volcanoes to analyze vibrations.

 - Ground deformation: The use of GPS and remote sensing techniques helps measure variations in the Earth’s surface, indicating swelling or subsidence related to the rise or pressure of magma.

-- Volcanic gases: Analyzing emissions of gases such as sulfur dioxide (SO2) allows tracking magma behavior.
-A significant increase in gases may be a precursor to an imminent eruption.
+- Volcanic gases: The analysis of gas emissions such as sulfur dioxide (SO2) allows tracking of magma behavior.
+A significant increase in gases can be a precursor to an imminent eruption.

-- Thermography: Thermal cameras are used to detect temperature changes at the volcano’s surface, indicating increased activity.
+- Thermography: Thermal cameras are used to detect temperature variations on the surface of the volcano, signaling increased activity.

 Historical Analysis